About This Course

 - act as innovators and leaders in a chosen area and contribute to practice development and best practice

-- practise with greater insight of the research-base, ethical, socio-political and professional underpinnings of nursing/midwifery and health care in Ireland
+- practice with greater insight into the research-base, ethical, socio-political, and professional underpinnings of nursing/midwifery and health care in Ireland

 - exercise enhanced personal and professional competence through accountability and autonomy in professional practice

 - critically review research evidence as applied to an area of professional practice

 - demonstrate the vision of professional practice that can be developed both within and beyond scope of practice.